Healthcare Cover Letter | Add this Not That [Free Templates]

 The conclusion is the last part of a healthcare cover letter.
 This is where the applicant reiterates their skills and competencies for the job position by highlighting their enthusiasm to work with the organization and interest in an in-person interview.

-• Closing remarks: This is an appreciation of the recruiter’s time and consideration and final expressions of the applicant’s values, keenness, and soft skills.
-The final remarks should not focus on the applicant’s needs but on that of the recruiter.
+• Closing remarks: This is an appreciation of the recruiter’s time, consideration, and final expressions of the applicant’s values, keenness, and soft skills.
+The final remarks should not focus on the applicant’s needs but on those of the recruiter.

 Signature